 Initially, Burberry only looked after the development of the outdoor attire, then gradually moved into the high fashion market developing a first of its kind fabric called ‘Gabardine’, The best part about this garment is that it is completely breathable and waterproof, exclusively made for the brand.
-They have an unique collection of patternbased scarves, trench coats, and other fashion accessories.
+They have a unique collection of pattern-based scarves, trench coats, and other fashion accessories.

 No one can forget its distinctive check pattern which was one of its most widely copied trademarks.
-Burberry has branded stores and franchises around the world and sells through concessions in the thirdparty stores.
-The history of its coats is magnificent as it were worn during the First World War by British soldiers.
-Over the years, Burberry has become a huge part of the British culture that even the Queen Elizabeth II and the Prince of Wales have granted the company Royal Warrants.
-Burberry, now has more than 500 stores in over 50 countries.
+Burberry has branded stores and franchises around the world and sells through concessions in the third party stores.
+The history of its coats is magnificent as it was worn during the First World War by British soldiers.
+Over the years, Burberry has become a huge part of the British culture that even Queen Elizabeth II and the Prince of Wales have granted the company Royal Warrants.
+Burberry now has more than 500 stores in over 50 countries.

 The main credit to their popularity goes to the British army as they wore it during the WW1.
 After the war, it became popular with civilians.
 The iconic Burberry check has been in use since at least the 1920s, primarily as a lining in its trench coats.

 Burberry was founded in 1856 when a 21-year-old Thomas Burberry, a former draper’s apprentice, opened his own store in Basingstoke, Hampshire, England.

 The business had established itself by focusing on the development of outdoor attire by 1870.